 Finishing to perfection

 Preheat your oven to its highest setting.
 My oven tops out at 450°F and is an old gas oven.
 So it's slow.

 Pull the brisket from the water and remove from the bag.
 Make sure to reserve all that savory jus from the bag.
 You can either make a quick gravy or save it from some brisket au jus sandwiches later in the week.

 Place the brisket on a rack over a roasting pan -- fat side up -- and pop it into your piping hot oven for around 30 minutes.
 You're going to have to use your ears and nose for this one as every oven is a little different.

 Once you hear the fat crackling on the brisket pretty regularly and you can smell the fat starting to cook at the bottom of the pan -- pull your brisket out.
 You just want to get a crisp layer of fat and color on the brisket, not continue cooking it.

 Lastly, and most importantly, make sure to rest your beautiful brisket.
 This will lock in the flavors, moisture, and amp up those colors.
 Wrap the brisket in greaseproof paper and then wrap again in foil to seal it.
 After about 30-45 minutes, unwrap that wonderful piece of meat like it's Christmas morning.

 Slice the brisket against the grain at around 1/4 inch thickness and serve immediately.
 The pink meat will have a succulent moisture, the fat streaked through the meat adds an unctuous counterpoint to the lean, and the crispy fat cap brings the perfect mix of textures to each bite.

 Throw some on some rye.
 Serve it with mac 'n cheese and greens.
 Plate it up with mashed potatoes and gravy.
-Or just enjoy it on its own!Be sure to check out the full recipe here, and more recipes on our recipes site, as well as on the Anova Culinary App!
+Or just enjoy it on its own!Be sure to check out the full sous vide brisket recipe and more on our recipes site, as well as on the Anova Culinary App.